-Whether it’s to eat, give away, or present to the Gods, mooncakes play a huge role during Mid-Autumn Festival and can even be regarded as a delicacy.
+Whether it is to eat, give away, or present to the Gods, mooncakes play a huge role during Mid-Autumn Festival and can even be regarded as a delicacy.
 I will not disagree that mooncakes look beautiful.
 But they can be an acquired taste for some people.
 For many years, I would make mooncakes to present to the Gods during Mid-Autumn Festival.
-But afterward, nobody in my family eats them!
-My mooncakes always end up becoming gifts to other families.
+But afterward, nobody in my family eats them, and my mooncakes always end up becoming gifts to other families.

 Then it occurred to me that I should be using the molds for something else—jello!
 Jello takes the shape of its mold and it is so much easier to make compared to traditional mooncakes.
 Plus, everyone in the family enjoys jello!

 These jello mooncakes use coconut cream as the outer layer.
-If you’re not a fan of coconut, you can substitute with condensed milk or another white-colored cream/liquid.
-I used taro and green tea powder (separately) for the fillings, but you can also substitute with whatever flavor you’d prefer.
+If you’re not a fan of coconut, you can substitute it with condensed milk or another white-colored cream/liquid.
+I used taro and green tea powder (separately) for the fillings, but you can also substitute them with whatever flavor you prefer.
 This recipe requires speed—you have to work fast!
-The agar-agar powder hardens quickly.
-If you’re not fast enough, the layers will separate.
+The agar-agar powder hardens quickly, and if you are not fast enough, the layers will separate.

-I purchased the molds off of Amazon—you’ll want to make sure to not get the hand-pressed molds—those will not work for this recipe.
-You’ll need two sizes for the molds.
+I purchased the molds from Amazon—you will want to make sure to not get the hand-pressed molds—those will not work for this recipe.
+You will need two sizes for the molds, one for the outer layer, and the other for the inner filling.
 Everything should work perfectly if the molds for the fillings are smaller than the molds for the outer layer.